keptn-contrib/dynatrace-service/documentation/troubleshooting.md

 - If SLIs and SLOs should be sourced from a dashboard, create a dashboard named with the pattern `KQG;project=<project>;service=<service>;stage=<stage>` in the Dynatrace tenant, or
 - If SLIs and SLOs should be defined using YAML files, remove the `dashboard: query` entry from `dynatrace/dynatrace.conf.yaml`

-## Could not query Dynatrace dashboard for SLIs: ...Dashboard "..." not found
+## Evaluation fails: Could not query Dynatrace dashboard for SLIs: ...Dashboard "..." not found

 Evaluation fails and the shipyard-controller reports:
 > `could not query Dynatrace dashboard for SLIs: error while processing dashboard config '12345678-1234-1234-1234-12345678abcd' - Dynatrace API error (404): Dashboard 12345678-1234-1234-1234-12345678abcd not found`